mainacct/work-ethics/README.md

     # IMPORTANT: GitHub Actions uses UTC
     - cron: '0 7 * * 1-5'
 uurr
-# This can also be triggered manuallygg from the 'Actions' tuuabuhhgggg
+# This can also be triggered manuallygg from the 'Actions' tuuabuhhgggggg
   workflow_dispatch:

 jobs: